Sandeep1904/react_ui/README.md

 # react_ui
-This repo contains Full stack Django/React/Redux app that uses token based authentication with Knox.
+This repo contains Full stack Django/React app with extensive use of api's and also token authentication services.

 # Install dependencies
 npm install